y330/FragmentQR/index.md

 Examples of Chromium browsers include MS Edge and Google Chrome.

 **Update:**
-Chrome 87 on iOS has some new, albeit unfunctional options in chrome://flags for text fragments.
+Chrome 87 on iOS has some new, albeit nonfunctional options in chrome://flags for text fragments.

 |OS |Minimum Browser Version|